 Why the Intravenous Segment Dominated the Antidiabetics Market?

-The intravenous segment is dominate the market in 2025 due to its widespread use in hospitals and critical-care settings for managing severe hyperglycemia, diabetic ketoacidosis, and perioperative glucose control.
+The intravenous segment is dominate the market by 42% share in 2025 due to its widespread use in hospitals and critical-care settings for managing severe hyperglycemia, diabetic ketoacidosis, and perioperative glucose control.
 Intravenous administration enables rapid onset, precise dose titration, and continuous monitoring, making it the preferred choice for acute diabetes management in emergency and inpatient care environments.

 Subcutaneous